Veri-Q/VeriQR/README.md

 - The model named $qaoa$ is used for hardware grid problems in [the paper](https://www.nature.com/articles/s41567-020-01105-y).
 - The models $iris$ and $fashion$ are same as the one in **Local-robustness Verification**.

-The full experimental results are shown in the [global_results](https://github.com/Veri-Q/VeriQR/blob/main/py_module/Global/results/global_results.csv) table:
+The full experimental results are shown in the [global_results](https://github.com/Veri-Q/VeriQR/blob/main/py_module/Global/results/global_results.csv) table.

 ### Experimental Comparison